robfostier/supemon/README.md

 ```

 This structure contains all data associated with the Player:
-1. name is a char array of size 12 + 1 for '\0'.
+1. `name` is a char array of size 12 + 1 for '\0'.
 It stores the name of the Player.
-2. supemons is a Supemon array of size 6.
+2. `supemons` is a Supemon array of size 6.
 This is where captured Supemons live in memory.
 The empty slots memory addresses are filled with 0s.
 Checking for empty slots is done by looking for any Supemon with level equal to 0.
-3. active_index is an integer that allows us to keep track of the current active Supemon.
+3. `active_index` is an integer that allows us to keep track of the current active Supemon.
-4. coins is a positive integer that keeps track of the Player's wallet.
+4. `coins` is a positive integer that keeps track of the Player's wallet.
 The Player cannot have debt.
-5. items[] is an const Item pointer array of size 20.
+5. `items` is an const Item pointer array of size 20.
 It stores one pointer per each item in the Player's collection.
-They point to one of the three const Item defined in items.c.
+They point to one of the three const Item defined in `items.c`.

 #### Supemon